 Speakers:

-Bente Halkier, Professor of sociology, University of Copenhagen
+Bente Halkier, Professor, Department of Sociology, University of Copenhagen

 Jan Michael Bauer, Associate Professor, Copenhagen Business School